darikoneil/Pat-Map/README.md

        Need to split ensemble evaluation into multiple functions
        Size optimization method may not be appropriate when increasing size Documentation is not appropriately built at Read the Docs
+       Infinite/Near-infinite hang i par processing of ensemble ID from one of recent pushes???